 - If the complaint has already been through stage one and you are not happy with the outcome as a result of the way in which the complaint has been handled, you can take it further to a Governors Appeal panel.
 This is a formal process, and the ultimate recourse at school level.
 The exception to this is where it is found at stage one that your complaint related to the school following an agreed and ratified policy.
 In these cases the Chair of Governors will review your evidence and that of the school.
 The Chair will then write to you with the outcome.
 This could be that it is referred on to a panel of Governors if the complaint requires further investigation.
-If the Chair is satisfied that your complaint is based on the school following an agreed and ratified policy they will inform you of this and that is the end of the process. - Every term, the Chair of Governors will provide the full Governing Body with a report of any complaints they have dealt with in this manner.
+If the Chair is satisfied that your complaint is based on the school following an agreed and ratified policy is school following an agreed and ratified policy. - Every term, the Chair of Governors will provide the full Governing Body with a report of any complaints they have dealt with in this manner.
 Governors are free to question the Chair and the Board may decide that they wish to refer the matter to a panel of Governors for review. - If a complaints is referred to a panel of Governors, the purpose is to give you the chance to present a summary of your arguments in front of a panel of governors who have no prior knowledge of the details of the case and who can, therefore, consider it without prejudice.